Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 289 days in the last 5 years of Aggressive Risk Portfolio, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days under water of 289 days in the last 5 years of Aggressive Risk Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 289 days is lower, thus better.
+• During the last 3 years, the maximum days under water is 289 days, which is lower, thus better than the value of 375 days from the benchmark.

 AveDuration: